 The CIPP/US is an excellent certification from an excellent organization, and studying for it will give you an excellent foundation in law and privacy (and cybersecurity).

-I have simplified things greatly and left out many details, so remember that the IAPP is the main and final authority on their certification.
+I have simplified things greatly and left out many details.
+Remember that the IAPP is the main and final authority on their certification.
 Be sure to read the IAPP materials listed and linked to below, and consider that my list may not be complete or could become out of date.
 That means check the IAPP website and read their materials.

 Reference list: Sources and additional reading